-Enhanced silicon performance and improved routing software -- like software-defined WAN, for example -- have combined...
+Enhanced silicon performance and improved routing software have combined to make the $14 billion router market...

 Software-based routing benefits

 Software-based routing uses the increased price and performance of commercial silicon and white box pricing.
 Software-based routing performance will continue to improve with software innovation -- e.g., new routing software suppliers -- and hardware improvements as Intel and Broadcom introduce new, faster silicon platforms.